bonnette/SpiritDetect/README.md

 **Instructions:**<br>

-*Contrary to popular beliefs ghosts exsist everywhere but are most easily detected and captured in a well lit area with a flat surface such as a floor to stand on.*<br>
+*Contrary to popular beliefs ghosts exsist everywhere but are most easily detected and captured in a well lit area, with a flat surface, such as a floor to stand on.*<br>

 **The Story:**<br>
 I have been told by many people that a room in this building may be haunted.<br>